albanpuech/risky-biscuits-project/README.md

 As we notice that most climate factors have a similar trend with the rating in terms of the ABV of the beer types, we are curious to know if these ratings depend on the climate factor or rather simply on the ABV.
 We are therefore looking for a correlation between the ABV and rating.

 weird results, to be done further

-## 🍻 Climate and types of beers

-CLIMATE We cannot observe a general pattern among the different climates when looking at the overall mean for each style of beer, but we observe some differences.
-In a first analysis we observe that for all climates, a part for Cfb, the best beer is the Sour Ale and the following the Stout.
-For the Cfb it is the contrary.

-SCHEME The styles of beers between the Temperate and Continental are almost the same.
-For the Dry we have a different trend, where at the second place we find a beer very light in alcohol and bitterness, which is 8th and 9th for the two other SCHEMES.

-SEASONAL PRECIPITATION In this case the general type are the same for the two conditions, and the result does not contradict the previous ones (Section 3 - abv).

-HEAT LEVEL In this case the hot and warm summers are on the same trend, but for cold summers more light beers come to the top.